Therapy For Narcissistic Personality Disorder

 Some of the symptoms of narcissistic personality disorder include the following narcissistic traits:

-• Lack of understanding of the needs and feelings of others
+- Someone with narcissistic personality disorder has a lack of understanding of the needs and feelings of others

 Conversely, NPD may also be associated with secret feelings of insecurity or low self-esteem (about both physical appearance and personality traits) as well as trouble with personal relationships.
 It is not uncommon for people with NPD to have coexisting mental health conditions such as depression, bipolar disorder, or substance use disorders.

 According to the American Journal of Psychiatry, These conflicting symptoms can make it hard to get narcissistic personality disorder diagnosed, as other mood and personality disorders can present similar symptoms.
-It’s usually best to contact a mental health professional for official diagnosis if you are looking to seek treatment.
+It’s usually best to contact a mental health professional for an official diagnosis if you are looking to seek treatment.

 The best therapy for narcissistic personality disorder

 Currently, there are no medications specifically designed to treat NPD, that said, there are a variety of options available for treating NPD, including therapy for narcissistic personality disorder.
 In cases where NPD is accompanied by another mental health condition, like depression or anxiety, medication may be useful in treating the symptoms of those conditions.
-However, counseling (particularly individual therapy) remains the primary treatment to address the symptoms of narcissistic personality disorder.
+However, psychotherapy and counseling (particularly individual therapy) remain the primary treatment to address the symptoms of narcissistic personality disorder.

 Several types of treatment exist that may help those with NPD improve their self-esteem and learn to connect with others in a healthier, more constructive way.
 This is because, as with other medical conditions, not every person with NPD is going to respond well to the same treatment.
+It is better to consult a licensed therapist to know the right psychotherapy that is suited for the condition.

 Therapy may be given in an individual or group therapy format.
 The types of therapy for narcissistic personality disorder include: